-The Neurointerventional or Endovascular Neurosurgical services are offered by the Neuroradiology and Neurosurgery departments of the Rockefeller Neurosciences Institute.
+Neurointerventional (or endovascular neurosurgical) services are offered by the Rockefeller Neurosciences Institute’s neuroradiology and neurosurgery departments.
 WVU Medicine’s J.W.
 Ruby Memorial Hospital is the only hospital in North Central West Virginia to offer advanced, minimally invasive treatment for:

-Using neuroimaging, our physicians create individualized treatment plans designed to help each patient have the best outcome possible.
-Our treatment protocols are based on the latest evidence, including research conducted at our own medical center.
+Using neuroimaging, our providers create individualized treatment plans designed to help each patient have the best outcome possible.
+Our treatment protocols are based on the latest evidence, including research conducted here at the RNI.
 The neurointerventional team is available around the clock for emergency stroke and aneurysm care, striving to begin treatment as quickly as possible.

-Our endovascular approach to care helps patients avoid major open surgery and recover faster than traditional neurosurgeries.
-Our patients often return home the day after their procedure and can return to their normal activities within just a few days.
+Our endovascular approach to care helps patients avoid major open surgery and recover faster than traditional neurosurgery.
+Our patients often return home the day after their procedures and can return to their normal activities within just a few days.

 The expert neurointerventionalists at WVU Medicine have provided minimally invasive treatment for strokes and aneurysms for more than 15 years.
 They help shape the future of neurointerventional services through leadership roles in national physician societies, serving as editors for medical journals and by participating in the latest research and clinical trials.